contao/docs/docs/manual/user-management/members.en.md

 ---
-title: 'Members (Frontend)'
+title: 'Members'
+menuTitle: 'Members (front end)'
-description: 'The administration of front-end users is much easier than the administration of back-end users, since there is no need to work with mounts and individual input fields.'
+description: 'The administration of front end users is much simpler than the administration of back end users, since there is no need to work with mounts and individual input fields.'
 aliases:
     - /en/user-management/members/
 weight: 20
 ---

-{{% notice warning %}}
-This article is machine translated.
-{{% /notice %}}

-The administration of frontend users is much easier than the administration of backend users, because you do not have to work with mounts and single input fields.
+The administration of front end users is much simpler than the administration of back end users, because you do not have to work with mounts and single input fields.
 Member management is mainly about accessing protected subpages and changing personal data.

 The term "members" dates back to the early days of Contao, when the software was mainly used for community pages.
 In the meantime, many commercial websites are also implemented with it, so you could also say "customers".